awhooshingwind/awhooshingwind.github.io/resume.md

 - Held tutoring sessions for restaurant/business math & writing
 - Wrote Python scripts to streamline our weekly reporting process (scraped data from Salesforce, Moodle, Sisense into student progress tracking workbook)
 - Created a simple grade tracking spreadsheet for student use (their custom Moodle LMS lacked this functionality, built this tool for the many older and ESL students who struggled with Moodle interface overall)
-- Increased student engagement with cooking challenges, students would have to design and cost an effective menu, class would vote for winner (cookbooks/cooking utensils as prizes)
+- Boosted student motivation with contests, students would design and cost an effective menu, class would vote for winner (cookbooks/cooking utensils as prizes)

 ###### Culinary Engineer - *Doe Bay Café, Snooze an A.M Eatery, et. al, June 2009 - March 2022*